fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 today.checkDay() // "The day is Thursday"
 ```

 Amazing!
-Well, ok.
+Well, maybe not.
 That's pretty useless at the moment.
 We know it's a Thursday because we've just defined it as a Thursday.
 Duh.

+But it's a cool feature.
+If you have some programming experience, you'll be familiar with using standard functions on built-in types (think of calling `toUpperCase()` on a `String` variable).
+In Swift, we're encouraged to build our own.
+We have the power.

-But we can do something a bit more useful and add a function that will fast forward us 24 hours and change the value to the next day.
+We can do something a bit more useful and add a function that will fast forward us 24 hours in time and change the value to the next day.

 ```swift
 enum Day: Int {